MahanVeisi8/RL_practices/Lunar_Lander/D3QN/README.md

 - **Discount factor**: Determines the importance of future rewards.
 - **Epsilon decay**: Reduces exploration over time as the agent learns.

+The training process aims to improve the agent's ability to land the spacecraft successfully by adjusting its control actions based on state and reward feedback from the environment.

 ### **Performance Analysis**

 The performance of the agent is evaluated based on:
-- **Reward accumulation**: Tracks the total reward obtained by the agent over episodes.
+- **Reward accumulation**: Tracks the total reward obtained by the agent over episodes, providing insights into policy improvement.
-- **Q-value estimation**: Measures the average Q-values across states.
+- **Q-value estimation**: Measures the average Q-values across states, giving an indication of how well the agent is learning the value of actions.
-- **Loss reduction**: Observes how the loss decreases as the agent learns.
+- **Loss reduction**: Observes how the loss decreases as the agent learns from its experiences, a key metric in understanding the convergence of the model.

 ### **Visualization**

 Multiple plots help visualize the training process:
-- **Reward Plot**: Shows the reward progression over episodes.
+- **Reward Plot**: Shows the reward progression over episodes, illustrating how the agent improves over time.
-- **Loss Plot**: Tracks how the model loss changes during training.
+- **Loss Plot**: Tracks how the model loss changes during training, giving insight into model optimization.
-- **Mean Q-Value Plot**: Visualizes the mean Q-value estimates.
+- **Mean Q-Value Plot**: Visualizes the mean Q-value estimates, helping to understand how action values evolve.
-- **Epsilon Decay Plot**: Illustrates how exploration decreases over time.
+- **Epsilon Decay Plot**: Illustrates how exploration decreases over time as the agent learns and shifts more toward exploitation.

 ![plots](asset/plots.png)

 ---

 ## **5 - Results**